github-community-gitam/EPOCH4.0-CProject/CONTRIBUTING.md

 ## Code of Conduct

-Thank You!
-Your effort helps improve this project and supports the open-source community.
-Feel free to reach out by opening an issue if you have any questions!
+Thank you!
+Your contributions help improve this project and support the open-source community.
+If you have any questions, feel free to reach out by opening an issue.